 Ranked as One of the Top Ob/Gyn Teaching Programs

 Obstetrics and gynecology has always been a part of St. Luke’s rich 145-year history.
 The Obstetrics and Gynecology residency program has been in continuous operation training physicians for more than 70 years.
 Under the leadership of our chairman Dr. Elizabeth Dierking and with the support of our nationally recognized network, our department has grown to be recognized as a leader in women’s and neonatal services in the Lehigh Valley and beyond.
 With more than 4,600 deliveries, St Luke’s University Health Network ranks as one of the top obstetrics and gynecology teaching programs in the commonwealth of Pennsylvania and has been consistently was named one of 15 Top Major Teaching Hospitals by IBM Watson Health.
 In 2021, IBM Watson Health designated us as the #1 Major Teaching Hospital in the nation!

 Our program prides itself on providing protected time for a highly relevant academic curriculum as well as resources for academic endeavors such as research and quality improvement.
 Technical experience is ample with a significant number of our deliveries being medically complex.
 Our graduates complete the program feeling proficient in operative vaginal deliveries.
 In addition, residents routinely perform well above the required number of vaginal, laparoscopic, robotic and urogynecologic surgeries required by ACGME.

-Through our St Luke’s/ Temple Medical School, forty students will spend one year at Temple University School of Medicine followed by three years at our campus’ medical school.
+Through our St Luke’s/ Temple Medical School, forty students will spend their 4 years at our Lehigh Valley campus’ medical school.
 The energy, academic and technical expertise that a medical school brings to our institution benefits all aspects of graduate medical education and faculty recruitment and development.